amalagaura/camunda-workflow/README.md

 ## An opinionated interface to Camunda for Ruby/Rails apps

 [Her](https://github.com/remiprev/her) is used to communicate with the [Camunda REST API](https://docs.camunda.org/manual/latest/reference/rest/).
-Topic names are defined by the process definition key.
+The process definitions key defines topic names.
 Tasks are pulled and fetched and locked and then run.
 We expect classes (ActiveJob) to implement each external task.

 ![Screenshot] (http://imagur.com/3ALVUMh)

 We will have scripts to run unit tests on the BPMN definitions.
 This expects Java and Maven.

-We also have rspec helpers which will validate your application to make sure it has a class for every External task in a given BPMN file.
+We also have RSpec helpers which will validate your application to make sure it has a class for every External task in a given BPMN file.

 ## Integration with your worker classes

-We have a module `ExternalTaskJob` which you need to include in your classes.
+We have a module `ExternalTaskJob`, which you need to include in your classes.
 We want your classes to inherit from `ActiveJob::Base` or use `Sidekiq::Worker` or not use either.

-But right now we are using `perform_later` on worker classes.
-If we want to make this more flexible we need to make the method used to queue jobs configurable. `perform_later` for ActiveJob, `perform_async` for Sidekiq or `perform` if no background task system is used.
+But right now, we are using `perform_later` on worker classes.
+If we want to make this more flexible, we need to make the method used to queue jobs configurable. `perform_later` for ActiveJob, `perform_async` for Sidekiq, or `perform` if no background task system is used.

 ## Generators